Collaborative Workshop on Aquatic Models and 21st Century Toxicology

 Small aquarium fish species have the potential to fill this need for such model organisms.
 However, they remain relatively modest contributors to understanding the effects of exposure to environmental contaminants on our health and wellbeing.
 Fully incorporating these model organisms into modern toxicological investigations could yield enormous scientific and economic benefits.
-To highlight the potential of these organisms, the National Toxicology Program and North Carolina State University are organizing this workshop, which will enable scientists in various fields to discuss strategies for leveraging aquatic models to advance understanding of the role of environmental exposures on human health.
+To highlight the potential of these organisms, the National Toxicology Program and North Carolina State University organized this workshop.
+It enabled scientists in various fields to discuss strategies for leveraging aquatic models to advance understanding of the role of environmental exposures on human health.

-The purpose of the workshop was to explore and discuss how aquatic models may be used to (i) screen and prioritize compounds for further in vivo testing (ii) to assess mechanisms of chemical toxicity and how this knowledge can impact the environment and human health.
-Discussions will focus on the application of these models for the field of environmental health while leveraging the techniques and knowledge of broad-based, interdisciplinary research.
+The purpose of the workshop was to explore and discuss how aquatic models may be used (i) to screen and prioritize compounds for further in vivo testing, and (ii) to assess mechanisms of chemical toxicity, and how this knowledge can impact the environment and human health.
+Discussions focused on the application of these models for the field of environmental health while leveraging the techniques and knowledge of broad-based, interdisciplinary research.

 The objectives of the workshop were to: